Amid crisis, healing

 “She asked me for his documents, and I gave them to her right away,” Marbelis says.
 “I was glad and filled with enthusiasm.
 She was supporting me, and as she moved forward, so did I.”

 Soon after her arrival, Marbelis began working as a cleaner for a man in Uribia.
 After he learned that Pedro was living with a cleft condition, he contacted Aristides Ortiz, a public health coordinator for Uribia’s health department.

 Ortiz then connected with Operation Smile Colombia.
 They confirmed that Pedro was the same boy living in the April Third camp that they identified through the food hall manager’s outreach.
 Though they missed the 2018 Riohacha medical programme by two months, he was scheduled to attend the following surgical programme in August 2019.

 Ortiz tells us that many of the Venezuelan refugees living in several camps that have emerged around Uribia arrive in poor health.
 He says the two local hospitals only have the capacity to treat refugees in emergency situations, leaving conditions like cleft lip and cleft palate unaddressed.

 Non-governmental organisations partner with the local health system to provide basic treatments, but the need here remains dire.
-For people living with untreated cleft conditions in marginalised communities like Pedro’s, the annual Riohacha mission is their only chance to receive free surgery.
+For people living with untreated cleft conditions in marginalised communities like Pedro’s, the annual Riohacha programme is their only chance to receive free surgery.